 - Step 9.
-Turn on the laser tube by inserting and turning your laser key and by using its separate switch on the side of the cabinet.
-To reduce the risk of electric shock, once the laser tube is on, try to touch the engraver with only one hand at a time. - Step 10.
+Turn the laser tubes by inserting and turning your laser key.
+To reduce the risk of electric shock, once the laser tubes are on, try to touch the engraver with only one hand at a time.
+This engraver will use both lasers in parallel by default.
+To use only one laser at a time, adjust the other lasers power settings to 0% on the control panel. - Step 10.
 Press St/Pau to engrave your design.
 Again, do not stare continuously at the laser(s) even through the protective acrylic window.
 Watch for possible issues like sparks or fires, however, and be prepared to to quickly extinguish a fire if necessary. - Step 11.
 Once the laser(s) have stopped, examine the quality of your first run and adjust the laser parameters on the control panel or in your software as necessary to create the desired effect.